dabolichin/dabolichin.github.io/src/pages/index.md

 #### Software engineer, contractor | May 2011 - Oct 2011

-I have designed and implemented web application for testing driving schools' students.
+Designed and implemented web application for testing driving schools' students.
 It supports managing students, their exams results, generating tests for learning and administrator module for managing exams/learning materials.

 ## Languages